Raylehnhoff/jh-test/README.md

     2. I separated these out because I could easily envision wanting reports going to separate destinations
     3. In a Production system, these would typically be separate microservices listening for an Event to push a notification

+## Running It

+You should just need to open the solution file, change the debug target to `Docker Compose`, and run.

+There's some default configuration in `appsettings.json` that you can change, but the system should work out-of-the-box.

 ## Configuration

 1. All configuration is stored in `appsettings.json` file in the `Scraper` section